 Khao Sok - Fun and Relaxation

-This latest trip in early May 2012 was different.
+This latest trip was different.
 We had planned to stop in Khao Sok on the way back to Phuket from Chumphon, but the weather was wet and windy, so we headed straight home.
 No point checking in with the rain hammering down.
 From the Cliff and River it's about a 3 hour drive to our house.
 Just 2 days later the weather cleared up, and it just so happened that some friends were heading to Khao Sok on the same day.
 We had plans for relaxation, but also wanted to stay a night at some floating bungalows on the Chiew Lan reservoir, and our friends wanted to try some river-based activities.
 We were going to be kind of guinea pigs for some new Khao Sok tours which are now being offered by my friends at Easy Day Thailand.

 We started at the reservoir.
 Chiew Lan is a huge man-made lake created by the building of the Rajaprapha Dam, which was completed in 1982.
 Probably looked a mess when it was being built.
 Looks beautiful now.
 The boat dock where you can hire boats and pay your national park fees is a busy place.
 No real need to book in advance if you have your own transport.
 You can just turn up and get a boat out onto the lake.